Picasso Black and White February 23–May 26, 2013

 Few artists have exerted as considerable an influence over subsequent generations as Picasso (1881–1973), who is widely considered the most important artist of the 20th century.
 This exhibition presents a unique and illuminating perspective on a lesser-known but fascinating aspect of his formidable body of work.
 Whereas Picasso’s art is often seen through the lens of his diverse styles and subjects, the recurrent use of black, white, and gray is frequently overlooked.
 Picasso Black and White demonstrates how the artist was continuously investigating, inventing, and drawing in austere monochromatic tones throughout his career.

 Hidden Image Revealed

-Recent conservation uncovered the image Picasso originally painted underneath one of the works in the exhibition: Woman Ironing.
-Click here for an interactive look via infrared and X-ray imaging.
+Conservation efforts uncovered the image Picasso originally painted underneath one of the works in the exhibition: Woman Ironing, shown here via infrared and X-ray imaging.

 This exhibition has been organized by the Solomon R. Guggenheim Foundation, New York, in collaboration with the Museum of Fine Arts, Houston.
 An indemnity has been granted by the Federal Council on the Arts and the Humanities.

 The exhibition is sponsored by Bank of America.

 Mr. and Mrs. Peter H. Brown

 Fayez Shalaby Sarofim and Meredith J. Long Endowment for Exhibitions